utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/2.2.1/221_4_manual.md

 1. On first boot (or after WiFi reset), OpenSprinkler starts in **AP (Access Point) mode**, broadcasting an SSID like `OS_xxxxxx` shown on the LCD.
 Connect your phone/computer to this open SSID.
     * *On Android*: if you see a "WiFi has no Internet" warning, tap Accept to stay connected.
 2. Open a browser and go to `192.168.4.1` to access the **WiFi Configuration** page.
 Follow the instructions there.
 Specifically, select (or manually enter) your home WiFi's SSID and its password (this is your router's WiFi password, NOT OpenSprinkler's password!).
-The BSSID and Channel will be automatically filled, but you may leave them empty if preferred.
+The BSSID and Channel fields are filled automatically, but you may leave them empty if preferred.
 3. Click **Connect**.
 On successful connection, the controller will reboot into WiFi Station mode.
 4. Press button **B1** on OpenSprinkler to display the **device IP** assigned by your router.
 Type in that device IP in a **browser** or the **OpenSprinkler mobile app** to access the web interface.
     * <span class="hl">The default device password is **opendoor**.
 For security, change this immediately after setup.</span>